Thefrank/jellyfin-server-freebsd/README.md

 Those needing an update ASAP should use the ports version as a guide for building an update.

+I will try and keep the binaries updated.
+For those that just want them.

 This repo will remain open for those needing questions answered.

 ## Divergence from main project